ClintH/ixfx-docs/src/pages/index.md

 You may also notice gold <code style="color: var(--yellow)">// repl-pad</code> text at the top of code snippets.
 Tap this to open a live-editable copy of the code.

-Embedded demos are also scattered around, in their toolbars, you can open the demo source on Github or view in a separate tab.
+Embedded demos are also scattered around.
+In their toolbars, you can open the demo source on Github or view in a separate tab.